 Curatorial Track: MA in Art History with an Emphasis on Museums and Curatorial Practice

 This track is designed primarily to provide students with a solid academic foundation on which to base a variety of careers in the museum, gallery, or cultural institutions.

 This program of study offers a variety of opportunities for practical training in the art museum and gallery fields.
 Curatorial Track students receive hands-on experience in the required courses Art History 703 and 704 (Introduction to Art Museum Studies).
-At the culmination of this sequence of courses is the student-curated exhibition.
-To complete the curatorial track students must individually organize an exhibition.
+The culmination of the Curatorial Track is an individual student-curated exhibition.